napari/napari/README.md

 - support for multiple canvases
 - a plugin ecosystem for integrating image processing and machine learning tools

-See [this issue](https://github.com/napari/napari/issues/141) for some of the key use cases we're trying to enable, and feel free to add comments or ideas!
+See [this issue](https://github.com/napari/napari/issues/301) for some of the features on the roadmap for our `0.2` release.
+Feel free to add comments or ideas!

 ## contributing